 Yes.
 The assessment is fully NHS-funded — you pay nothing for the assessment itself.
 The only cost is any supporting evidence you choose to gather beforehand, such as our brain screening (£595–£845).
 Everything from the Right to Choose referral onwards is free.

-No. Right to Choose is a legal right under Section 3a of the NHS Constitution.
-Your GP cannot refuse the right itself — they can only decline to refer for ADHD if they believe it is not clinically warranted.
-Objective brain data makes that position very difficult to justify.
-If they refuse, ask for the refusal in writing and request a second opinion.
+Right to Choose is a legal right under the NHS Constitution — your GP cannot remove the right itself, but they can decline to refer for ADHD if they believe it is not clinically warranted, and some ICBs have added local triage steps that change how referrals route.
+Objective brain data makes a clinical refusal very difficult to justify.
+If your GP declines, ask for the reason in writing, ask what the ICB's current approved pathway is, and request a second opinion.

 Yes.
 Right to Choose applies to children and teenagers as well as adults.
 Parents request the referral through their child's GP.
 The family package (£1,095) screens two family members for Right to Choose evidence.